 All you need to do is consume the whole battery.
 For this, charge the headset fully.
 After that, don’t charge your headset until the battery dies completely.
 Draining out the battery can also be the solution to Logitech g930 keeps turning off.

 Since the issue of battery has come to light, the g930 battery can die earlier than estimated.
 For a longer-lasting battery, you can use some hacks that’ll help you.

 Remove Electrical Interference

-Logitech g930 wifi interference is a common complaint among users.
-It’s very much vulnerable to electrical interference.
+Logitech g930 wifi interference issue is yet another common complaint among users.
+The wifi signal very much vulnerable to electrical interference.